-The discount rate used to measure the total pension liability was 7.10%.
-The projection of cash flows used to determine the discount rate assumed that contributions from plan members and employers are made at statutory contribution rates in accordance with the rate increases, actuarially determined.
-Projected inflows from investment earnings were calculated using the long-term assumed investment rate of return (7.10%) and assuming that contributions, benefit payments and administrative expenses occur midyear.
+The discount rate used to measure the total pension liability was 7.10%, which was unchanged from prior fiscal year.
+The projection of cash flows used to determine the discount rate assumed that contributions from plan members and employers are made at statutory contribution rates in accordance with the rate increases actuarially determined.
+Projected inflows from investment earnings were calculated using the long-term assumed investment rate of return of 7.10% and assume that contributions, benefit payments and administrative expenses occur midyear.
 Based on those assumptions, the Plan's fiduciary net position was projected to be available to make all projected future benefit payments to current plan members.
 Therefore, the long-term assumed investment rate of return was applied to all periods of projected benefit payments to determine the total pension liability.

-The long-term investment rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
-The best-estimate ranges were developed using capital market assumptions from CalSTRS' general investment consultant (Pension Consulting Alliance) as inputs to the process.
-The actuarial investment rate of return assumption was adopted by the board in February 2017 in conjunction with the most recent experience study.
-For each future valuation, CalSTRS' independent consulting actuary (Milliman) reviews the return assumptions for reasonableness based on the most current capital market assumptions.
-Best estimates of 20-year geometrically linked real rates of return and the assumed asset allocation for each major asset class, are summarized in the following table.
+The long-term investment rate of return assumption was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
+The best-estimate ranges were developed using capital market assumptions from STRS investment staff and investment consultants as inputs to the process.

+The actuarial investment rate of return assumption was adopted by the board in January 2020 in conjunction with the most recent experience study.
+For each current and future valuation, STRS' independent consulting actuary (Milliman) reviews the return assumption for reasonableness based on the most current capital market assumptions.
+Best estimates of expected 20-year geometrically linked real rates of return and the assumed asset allocation for each major asset class as of the June 30, 2020 measurement date, are summarized in the table on the following page: